 Graduate Movement I (1 quarter hour, 2 quarters) Work focuses on full body awareness through Feldenkrais® movement lessons and through the study of anatomy.
 The emphasis will be place on deepening the actor's kinesthetic awareness and on developing a more articulate physical instrument, understanding the restrictions of habit, exploring dynamics and increasing the ability to make dynamic choices.

-Improvisation (2 quarter hours, 1 quarter) This workshop is designed to introduce the student's to the foundation of the training program: Spolin-based improvisational work.
-There is a particular emphasis on the use of games as a stimulus for spontaneity, strong playing relationships and trouble shooting within the rehearsal process.
+Improvisation (2 quarter hours, 1 quarter) This course is designed to introduce the student to Spolin-based improvisational work.
+There is a particular emphasis on the use of games as a stimulus for spontaneity, strong playing relationships, and trouble shooting within the rehearsal process.

-Meisner Technique (2 quarter hours, 2 quarters) This class will introduce graduate actors to the Sanford Meisner approach to acting.
-Meisner's approach gives actors a step-by-step progression of structured improvisations designed to stimulate instincts and impulses, sharpen concentration and listening skills and strengthen the imagination.
-Further exploration focuses on the actors' ability to develop given circumstances, emotional preparation and personalization.
+Meisner Technique (2 quarter hours, 2 quarters) This class will introduce actors to the Sanford Meisner approach to acting.
+Meisner's approach gives actors a step-by-step progression of structured improvisations designed to stimulate instincts and impulses, sharpen concentration and listening skills, and strengthen the imagination.
+Further exploration focuses on the actor's ability to develop given circumstances, emotional preparation, and personalization.

 Rehearsal & Performance I (3 quarter hours, 1 quarter) First year graduate acting students become an ensemble cast under the direction of a faculty or guest director to create and perform in a full-length and fully-staged production in which the year’s core training is synthesized and presented to the School community.